iotaledger/rosetta-iota/docs/pages/deployment.md

     MODE=offline TX_TAG=Rosetta docker-compose -f docker-compose.testnet7.yml up
     ```

-5) Since the node ID is tied with a private key make sure you back up the private key.
+5) Since the node ID is tied with a private key make sure you back up the private key files.
 Otherwise, you cannot preserve the same node ID for subsequent deployments.
 You can back up your node ID by preserving the `data/p2pstore` directory.

 Once the HORNET node has synced with the network, the Rosetta API will be available at: http://localhost:3030
 The health status of the HORNET node can be checked at: http://localhost:14265/api/v1/info